dashingsoft/pyarmor/docs/questions.rst

 The project capsule is overwrited when running command `pyarmor init` in the project path created before.

-In any cases, generating new license file with the changed capsule will not work for the obfuscated scripts before.
+In any cases, generating new license file with the different capsule will not work for the obfuscated scripts before.
 If the old capsule is gone, one solution is to obfuscate these scripts by the new capsule again.